nuuuwan/news_lk3_data/README.md

 *2024-02-27 08:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/97556/gunshots-fired-into-air-near-tourist-hotel-in-wellawatta) · `en`

-Two men who had arrived on a motorcycle have fled after shooting into the air in front of a tourist beach hotel in Wellawatte.
+Two unidentified men on a motorcycle have fled after firing gunshots into the air in Wellawatta, the police reported.

+The shooting took place in front of a tourist beach hotel located on Marine Drive in Wellawatte this morning (Feb.27).

-According to the police spokesman, the gunmen have used a T-56 firearm.
+According to the police media division, the suspects have used a T-56 assault rifle.
+Nine empty T-56 cartridge cases were found at the scene.

+No fatalities were reported in the incident.
+Wellawatta Police has initiated an investigation to apprehend the gunman and the accomplice.

 ◼️